Measuring Vertebral Left Atrial Size in Dogs

 Stage B

 Stage B includes dogs with structural heart disease that do not exhibit clinical signs of heart failure.
-This stage is subdivided into stage B1 (see Vertebral Left Atrial Size in a Dog with Suspected Stage B1 MMVD), which includes dogs with no or little cardiac remodeling that do not require treatment, and stage B2 (see Vertebral Left Atrial Size in a Dog with Suspected Stage B2 MMVD), which includes dogs with more advanced cardiac remodeling for which medical intervention is recommended to delay onset of congestive heart failure (CHF).
+This stage is subdivided into stage B1 (see Vertebral Left Atrial Size in a Dog with Suspected Stage B1 MMVD, above), which includes dogs with no or little cardiac remodeling that do not require treatment, and stage B2 (see Vertebral Left Atrial Size in a Dog with Suspected Stage B2 MMVD, below), which includes dogs with more advanced cardiac remodeling for which medical intervention is recommended to delay onset of congestive heart failure (CHF).
 Diagnostic criteria for stage B2 include a murmur intensity ≥III/VI; vertebral heart size (VHS) ≥10.5 via radiography; left ventricular internal dimension in diastole, normalized for body weight (LVIDDN) ≥1.7; and left atrial-to-aortic root short-axis ratio (LA:Ao) ≥1.6 via echocardiography.1,2 If echocardiographic measurements are not available, a general breed VHS ≥11.5 or an increase above breed-specific VHS normal values can be used to identify radiographic evidence of cardiomegaly and stage B2 MMVD.1

 Stage C